Deploy Kubernetes cluster using Kubernetes Engine

 -

-In KakaoCloud Console > Kubernetes Engine, click the [kubectl] button for the created cluster.
+In Kubernetes Engine, click the kubectl file button for your cluster.

 -